alisiafadini/ROCKET/README.md

     echo $OPENFOLD_RESOURCES
     ```

-6. Check your openfold build with unit tests:
+6. Check your OpenFold build with unit tests:

     ```
     ./scripts/run_unit_tests.sh
     ```

-    Should see no errors:
+    Ensure you see no errors:

     ```
     ...